 Contacting a Dangerous Drugs Attorney

 Under Florida’s statute of limitations for personal injury, a claim must be filed within two years.
 However, product liability cases may be filed within 12 years.

-If you or a loved one has suffered serious illness because of a dangerous or defective drug – or a death has resulted – you need the services of a Boynton Beach dangerous drug lawyer as soon as possible.
+If you or a loved one has suffered serious illness because of a dangerous or defective drug – or a death has resulted – you need the services of our Boynton Beach dangerous drug lawyers as soon as possible.